-- ensure that the employee is given a full opportunity to explain the Employee's grievance - ensure they have a full understanding of the Employee's grievance and how he/she thinks it should be resolved - seek a means of resolving the grievance to the employee's satisfaction if this is possible, taking into account Schools policies, procedures, rules and the need for consistency and fairness
+- ensure that the employee is given a full opportunity to explain the Employee's grievance - ensure they have a full understanding of the Employee's grievance and how they think it should be resolved - seek a means of resolving the grievance to the employee's satisfaction if this is possible, taking into account Schools policies, procedures, rules and the need for consistency and fairness

-Most issues should be resolved within 20 working days.
+Most issues should be resolved within 20 working days (excluding schools closure periods).
 Headteachers and employees should keep written notes of informal discussions.

-Informal Grievances against the Governing Body
+3.2 Grievances against the Governing Body

 If the grievance is against the Governing Body, the employee should request a personal interview with the Chair or the Vice-Chair of the Governing Body.

-This meeting should be held within five working days of the request being made.
+This meeting should be held within 5 working days (excluding schools closure periods) of the request being made.
 The Chair or Vice-Chair should seek to resolve the problem and may seek advice from the Headteacher or officers of the Local Authority as appropriate.

-Employee's Responsibility
+3.2.1 Employee's Responsibility